ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 9. To run the job on the specified schedule, select the Enable check box near the end of the row.

-   If tmore than one schedule row exists, you can use the Priority arrows to change the order of the schedule rows.
+   If more than one schedule row exists, you can use the Priority arrows to change the order of the schedule rows.
 Schedules higher in the list have a higher priority than schedules lower in the list.
 If a job is scheduled to run at the same time by multiple schedules, the job runs once at the scheduled time.
 If the schedules have different retention types, the job runs with the retention type of the schedule that is highest in the priority list.
    {: note}

 10. Click **Save**.